ibrahimsaggaf/GsRCL/README.md

 To identify new cells you need to do the following:
 1. Make sure all the requirements stated above are installed.
 2. Navigate to your working directory where the `.py` files are stored (e.g. src).
-3. Provide a set of query genes and their expression profiles (a sample is given in the **example** folder).
+3. Provide a set of query genes and their expression profiles (a sample is given in the **Example** folder).
 4. Execute the following script:
 ```
 from identify import Identify
-from h5 import h5_reader2
-from pathlib import Path
-import numpy as np

 path = The working directory (e.g. 'src')
 reference = A reference from the above table (e.g. 'Quake_10x_Bladder')
-query = The set of query genes (see the given sample 'query_genes.csv' in the example folder)
+query = The set of query genes (see the given sample 'query_genes.csv' in the Example folder)
-values = The raw expression profiles (see the given sample 'query_values.csv' in the example folder)
+values = The raw expression profiles (see the given sample 'query_values.csv' in the Example folder)

 obj = Identify(reference, path)
 obj.predict_proba(query, values)